Windows Console: Programmatic access

 A program may programmatically interact with its host console via the Windows API, which exposes both high-level functions (such as ReadFile, ReadConsole, WriteFile, and WriteConsole) and low-level functions (e.g. ReadConsoleInput and WriteConsoleOutput).

 Fonts and colors

-A user can configure the console font or color palette; either system-wide or application level.
+A user can configure the console font or color palette, either system-wide or at the application level.
 An instance of a console application, however, cannot change its font or color palette on the fly.

 Distinction from DOS

 A console application is distinct from an MS-DOS application, even though on Windows (especially on Windows 9x), they may not look different.
 A console application has access to the Windows API and does not run on MS-DOS or compatible systems.
 A DOS application cannot access the Windows API and only runs on a 32-bit version of Windows with the aid of Virtual DOS machine (VDM).

 Design

 Input/output buffering

 An instance of a Windows Console has a screen buffer and an input buffer.
 The input buffer is a queue where events are stored (from keyboard, mouse etc.).
 The output buffer is a rectangular grid where characters are stored, together with their attributes.
 A console window may have several output buffers, only one of which is active (i.e. displayed) for a given moment.